-Declare a Climate Emergency.
+Declare a Climate Emergency

-As COP 26 closes, the urgency for action this decade is strikingly clear, and so is our shared responsibility to achieve the goals of the Paris agreement.
+Following the closure of COP 26, the urgency for action this decade is strikingly clear to billions of people.
+Also clear is our shared responsibility to achieve the goals of the Paris agreement.

 The Bill should declare Climate Change as an emergency that requires a comprehensive collaborative approach to action, equivalent to a state of war where the enemy is emissions.
 In this case, we would all pull together, making sacrifices as needed, caring for the victims and supporting each other.
 The science is now clear and the danger is no longer distant, or even imminent, it has started and is escalating.
 We need this Act to be so inspiring that it stands above politics.
 This was the stated aim of this bill.
 Unfortunately this document dose not deliver - but it could.